DanieleGuicciardi/Front-end-Epicode/README.md

 ---

 ## 📘 Course Theory and Resources

-For theoretical insights and additional resources, you can check out [my professor’s repositories](https://github.com/dadegi?tab=repositories).
-It contains foundational lectures, notes, and other key resources that supplement the hands-on projects here.
+For theoretical insights and additional resources, you can check out [my professor’s repositories](https://github.com/dadegi?tab=repositories), which include foundational lectures, notes, and other key materials.
+Additionally, for insights into React, visit [this professor’s repository](https://github.com/irvelervel?tab=repositories) for in-depth lectures and resources tailored to React development.

 ---